michal-h21/make4ht/README.md

 # Build files
 \label{sec:buildfiles}

 `make4ht` supports build files.
-These are `Lua` scripts which can adjust the build process.
-They can request external applications like `bibtex` or `makeindex`, pass options to the commands, modify the image conversion process, or post-process the generated files.
+These are `Lua` scripts that can adjust the build process.
+They can request external applications like `BibTeX` or `Makeindex`, pass options to the commands, modify the image conversion process, or post-process the generated files.